caddyserver/caddy/.github/CONTRIBUTING.md

 Contributing to Caddy
 =====================

 Welcome!
 Thank you for choosing to be a part of our community.
-Caddy wouldn't be great without your involvement!
+Caddy wouldn't be nearly as excellent without your involvement!

 For starters, we invite you to join [the Caddy forum](https://caddy.community) where you can hang out with other Caddy users and developers.